 Launch Google Chrome browser.
 Now, click on the menu button on the top right corner, and from the drop-down, select Settings.

-Scroll all the way down and click on the section named as On startup.
+Scroll all the way down and click on the section named On startup.

 Select the radio button labeled as Open a specific page or set of pages.

-Just make sure that there are no pages listed over there in that section but if you do, make sure you remove them all.
+Just make sure that there are no pages listed in that section but if you do, make sure you remove them all.

 3] Fix the Google Hangouts extension